realm/realm-dotnet/doc/userdoc_for_web.md

 ### Updating Objects

 Realm a few ways to update objects, all of which offer different tradeoffs depending on the situation.
-Choose which one is best for your situation:
+Choose which one is best for your situation (currently the C# implementation only supports directly setting properties):

 #### Typed Updates